-All Durham, Lee & Madbury players will be placed on a team as long as their participation doesn't pose a safety issue for that team or age group.
-However, if any player is clearly out of their league (too experienced or too inexperienced) for the age group they are trying out for, ORYA Hockey or ORYA Staff will speak individually with the family to determine a moreappropriate placement.
+All Durham, Lee & Madbury players will be placed on a team if their participation does not pose a safety issue for that team or age group.
+However, if any players skills show that they are too experienced or too inexperienced as well as any safety concerns for the age group they are trying out for, ORYA Hockey or ORYA Staff will speak individually with the family to determine a more appropriate placement.